telerik/winforms-docs/gridview/columns/data-formatting.md

 {{endregion}}

+>caption Figure 1: The data in the middle is formated.

 ![gridview-columns-data-formatting 001](images/gridview-columns-data-formatting001.png)

 >note Note that the value of the NullValue property should be the same as its column data type.